-the circular economy should be considered as a framework: as a generic notion, the circular economy draws on several more specific approaches that gravitate around a set of basic principles.
-(Stahel, 2010)
+As perceived in the multiples definitions of the concept, circular economy has many different dimensions and can be envisioned through different approaches.
+Stahel (2010) argues that the circular economy should be considered as a framework: as a generic notion, the circular economy draws on several more specific approaches that gravitate around a set of basic principles.

 The first general principle – Design out waste – states that when the components of a product are effectively designed to fit within biological or technical materials cycle and manufactured to allow for future easy disassembly and refurbishment, waste becomes inexistent.
 Biological materials are non-toxic and can be simply returned to the biosphere (through composting or other approaches) while technical materials are designed to be used again with minimal energy and highest quality retention (Braungart and McDonough, 2002).